SAUQU/TestOne/README.md

 28. How to communicate data between activities?

-We can use a bundle and create a new intent
+We can use a bundle and create a new intent or we can use content provider

 29. How to add data to an intent?
 First we have to attach the data to the intent object using a Bundle class.
 Then call the activity using startActivity() or startActivityForResult() methods.